Leo Saca

-Leonard Saca (born 6 January 2007) is a Moldovan footballer who plays as a defender for Segunda Federación club Barcelona Atlètic and the Moldova national U21 team.
+Leonard "Leo" Saca (born 6 January 2007) is a Moldovan professional footballer who plays a centre-back for Liga I club CFR Cluj and the Moldova national team.

 Early life

 Born in Moldova, he moved with his parents to Spain in 2016, when he was 9 years old.

 Club career

 Saca was part of the Barcelona's youth side that won the 2024–25 UEFA Youth League.
 He made four appearances and scored against Stade Brestois and Borussia Dortmund in the league phase.

 International career

 Saca holds dual Moldovan and Romanian citizenship.
-He has represented Romania at under-15 level, debuted for the Moldova national under-21 football team at the age of 17 during the 2025 UEFA European Under-21 Championship qualification.
+He has represented Romania at under-15 level, debuted for the Moldova national under-21 football team at the age of 16 during the 2025 UEFA European Under-21 Championship qualification.

 Style of play

 Saca has been described as "developing as a central defender, but he can also play as a left defender or closing midfielder".
 He was nicknamed the "Machine" by his teammates.